RedisLabs/redislabs-docs/content/rs/faqs/_index.md

 {{%expand "What capabilities, privileges and permissions are defined by the Security Context Constraint (SCC) yaml?" %}}

-The scc.yaml file is defined in the following manner:
+The scc.yaml file is defined like this:

 ```yaml
 kind: SecurityContextConstraints